Surf's Up (film): Critical response

 Surf's Up has a 79% approval rating on Rotten Tomatoes based on 147 reviews; the average rating is 6.67/10.
 The site's consensus reads: "Surf's Up is a laid-back, visually stunning animated movie that brings a fresh twist to some familiar conventions.
 Its witty mockumentary format is fun and inventive, and the CGI is breathtakingly realistic."
 Metacritic gave the film a score of 64 out of 100 based on 26 reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A+ to F.

 Some reviews noted that in spite of it coming so soon after many films featuring penguins (March of the Penguins, Madagascar, and Happy Feet), Surf's Up was able to stand out on its own.
-Roger Ebert of the Chicago Sun-Times reviewed: "The originality of the documentary format coupled with the splendid CGI effects qualifies Surf's Up as not just another penguin movie."
+Teresa Budasi of the Chicago Sun-Times reviewed: "The originality of the documentary format coupled with the splendid CGI effects qualifies Surf's Up as not just another penguin movie."
 The Dallas Morning News critic Nancy Churnin agreed: "Sorry, cynics, Surf's Up is a charmer.
 And if the birds look somewhat familiar, they have something fresh to say about friendship and what winning is all about."
-While James Berardinelli of ReelViews said: "If you have to see one penguin movie, this is it", Kyle Smith of the New York Post had a different opinion: "Maybe the next penguin flick will do more justice to the subject."
+James Berardinelli of ReelViews said: "If you have to see one penguin movie, this is it."
 Roger Moore of Orlando Sentinel gave the film a positive score, noting that it was "beautifully animated, terrifically acted and edited in a way that hilariously mimics those Endless Summer surf documentaries."
 Conversely, Bill Muller, The Arizona Republics critic, disliked almost everything: "From the nondescript voices to routine animation to an over-written story, this movie spends much of its time gasping for air."